ssp21/ssp21-spec/ssp21.md

 ## Mode #2: asymmetric keys without an authority

-In this architecture, each communication node has an asymmetric public / private key pair.
+In this architecture, each communication node has an asymmetric key pair.
 It is free to disseminate the public key, and each node must possess the public key for every other node with which it communicates.
 It might be pre-configured with these peer public keys, or it might retrieve them from a key server using a secure out-of-band mechanism.
-This architecture better addresses some of the concerns presented with the symmetric key only architecture,
+This architecture better addresses some of the concerns presented with the symmetric key only architecture, namely:
-namely:

 * Multiple masters can be commissioned without doubling the number of keys in the system, however, each outstation must possess the public key of each master with which it must communicate.